 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall FEB.
-15 X
+Fall 2/15 5/1 X

 Winter

-Spring NOV.
-15 X
+Spring 11/15 12/1 X

 Summer

-• on policy, if reported, apply to transfer students? \(\subseteq \text{Yes} \subseteq \text{No} \) -------------------------------------- equirements for transfer admission, if applicable: Transfer Credit Policie s D12.
-Report the lowest grad de earned for any course that may be transferred for credit: D (1.00 point value) D13.
-Maximum number of Number 64 credits or courses that may be transferred from a two-year institution: Unit type semester D14 .
-Maximum number of Number 90 credits or courses that may be transferred from a four-year institution: Unit type semester D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree: NA D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 Unit D17.
-Describe other transfe er credit policies:
+D10.
+Does an open admission policy, if reported, apply to transfer students? $\square$ Yes $\boxtimes$ No D11.
+Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit: D D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number 64 Unit type D14 .
+Maximum number of credits or courses that may be transferred from a four-year institution: Number 90 Unit type D15.
+Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30 D17.
+Describe other transfer credit policies: